jeftegoes/AwsOverview/AWS S3.md

   - Converting across data formats, such as converting XML to JSON.
   - Resizing and watermarking images on the fly using caller-specific details, such as the user who requested the object.

+# 27. S3 Object Lock

+- S3 Object Lock enables you to store objects using a "Write Once Read Many" (WORM) model.
+- S3 Object Lock can help prevent accidental or inappropriate deletion of data, it is not the right choice for the current scenario.

-# 27. Shared Responsibility Model for S3
+# 28. Shared Responsibility Model for S3

 - Aws:
   - Infrastructure (global security, durability, availability, sustain concurrent loss of data in two facilities)